Xitoring/xitogent/README.md

     python xitogent.py start

+## Stop Xitogent

+You can easily stop the Xitogent process using:

+    python xitogent.py stop

+## Xitogent Pause/Unpause

+Using the `python xitogent.py pause` argument will stop Xitogent from collecting and sending data for monitoring, you can use it for multiple purposes like maintenance, network configuration changes, etc. the most important feature of Xitogent pause is that you can determine how much time you need it to stay pause and after that xitogent will automatically start collecting and sending data. for example:

+the following example will pause Xitogent for 2 hours.

+    python xitogent.py pause 2h

+Obviously, you can unpause Xitogent with:

+    python xitogent.py unpause

+## Xitogent Status

+You can get a brief report of Xitogent with `python xitogent.py status` command it will output a report like below:

+    Status                        running
+    Uptime                        07:45:36
+    Sent sequences                4689
+    Failed sequences              0

 ## Creating Service for Xitogent

-You can manage the Xitogent process with service managers like **systemd** and **SysV**, you need to create a service file based on the service manager that your OS uses.
+You can manage the Xitogent process with service managers like **systemd** and **SysV** or just run it as a daemon background process, you need to create a service file based on the service manager that your OS uses.

 ### systemd Service
 The default path for systemd services is: